camicroscope/GSOC/README.md

 **Overview:**

 This project would involve adapting pathology annotation tools to prefer following edges in the base image when close.
 This would also involve expanding the user functions surrounding annotation, such as moving points in the drawing.
+Specific UI flow is up to the implementer; perhaps it's more useful to leave drawings alone, but have a button which snaps drawings to the nearest edge when pushed.

-**Current Status:** The current annotation tools perform point simplification after a user finishes drawing.
+**Current Status:** The current annotation tools perform point simplification after a user finishes drawing without any consideration of the base image.

 **Required Skills:** Javascript, tensorFlow.js

-**Code Challenge:** Create a page or tool which performs edge detection on a given image and, given coordinates, returns the distance to the closest edge.
+**Code Challenge:** Create a page or tool which performs edge detection on a given image and, given a point, returns the distance from that point to the closest edge.

 **Community and Code License:** https://github.com/caMicroscope/caMicroscope BSD 3-Clause License